-The Northern Territory Emergency Response was a Howard Government initiative announced in June 2007 in response to reports of abuse and neglect of children outlined in the “Little Children are Sacred” report and supported by the Rudd Government when it took office five months later.
+The Northern Territory Emergency Response was a Howard Government initiative in June 2007 in response to claims of abuse and neglect of children in the “Little Children are Sacred” report.
+It was supported by the Rudd Government when it took office five months later.
 The legislation period of NTER is five years and it commits the Government to actions to “close the gap” between Aboriginal and non-Aboriginal key health indicators.
-The key objectives of NTER are ensuring the protection of women and children, reducing family violence, improving education, improving health, and promoting positive behaviours and personal responsibility.
+The objectives of NTER are ensuring the protection of women and children, reducing family violence, improving education, improving health, and promoting positive behaviours and personal responsibility.

-In 2009, the Rudd Government attempted to remove some of the more odious elements of the NTER with legislation that is now before the Senate to reinstate the Racial Discrimination Act.
-This was done after many in the 73 NTER communities felt they had been hurt, humiliated and confused by the often discriminatory way in which the original legislation was pushed through.
-However the same people admitted children, women and the elderly were were all feeling safer, better fed and clothed, and that there was less humbugging for alcohol, drugs and gambling.
+In 2009, the Rudd Government attempted to remove elements of the NTER.
+Legislation is before the Senate to reinstate the Racial Discrimination Act.
+Many in the 73 NTER communities felt they had been hurt, humiliated and confused by the discriminatory way in which original legislation was pushed through.
+However the same people admitted children, women and the elderly were all feeling safer, better fed and clothed, and there was less humbugging for alcohol, drugs and gambling.

-The instance of child abuse cases increased over the 2009 reporting period giving the ABC its gloomy headline when discussing the report.
-The numbers of child abuses cases from 72 in 2007 to 142 two years later.
-However with 62 additional police deployed to communities, there is an obvious increase in reported crime, while the actual incidence of crime may have remained unchanged or have fallen.
-The numbers of alcohol related incidents went up 31 percent while the number of drug related incidents went up 23 percent while reported incidents of domestic abuse went up a staggering 75 percent between 2007 and 2009.
+The number of child abuse cases increased in the 2009 reporting period giving the ABC its gloomy headline.
+It rose from 72 in 2007 to 142 two years later.
+With 62 additional police in communities, there is an increase in reported crime, while the actual incidence of crime may have remained unchanged or have fallen.
+The numbers of alcohol related incidents went up 31 percent while the number of drug related incidents went up 23 percent.
+Reported incidents of domestic abuse went up a staggering 75 percent between 2007 and 2009.

-But undoubtedly problems still remain in the communities.
-Last year NT Indigenous children were six times as likely as other children to be the subject of a substantiation of a notification of abuse and neglect.
+Last year NT Indigenous children were six times more likely than other children to be the subject of abuse and neglect.
 Neglect remains the main crime (43 percent) followed by physical abuse (26 percent) and emotional abuse (24 percent).
-Sexual abuse accounted for less than 10 percent of cases and since July 2007 27 people (including 4 non-Indigenous people) have been convicted for child sexual assault.
+Sexual abuse accounted for less than 10 percent of cases and since July 2007 27 people (including four non-Indigenous people) have been convicted for child sexual assault.

-Response to the report has so far been limited in the media and virtually non-existent in the blogosphere.
+Responses to the report have been limited in the media and non-existent in the blogosphere.
 Apart from the ABC article noted above, the NT News also picked up on the increased stats angle, The Australian published an article by Indigenous Affairs Minister Jenny Macklin, while ANU’s Jon Altman in Crikey called the state of progress “disturbing”.

-However what is truly disturbing is the mainstream lack of interest in the report and its contents other than for its political conflict value.
-Altman makes good points about some of the ways we have gone backwards since 2007.
-However, until there is a concerted hue and cry on behalf of white Australia to really follow through on the initiatives, nothing will change.
+Altman says we have gone backwards since 2007.
+However, until there is a concerted hue and cry by white Australia to follow through on the initiatives, nothing will change.
 Our media is failing us with this task.
 For those interested, Part 2 of the report provides detailed information and analysis by sub measure.